mircealungu/mircea/essays/devx-and-ai.md

 	- How to ensure that you understand the system sufficiently well to change it
 	- How do we trace the generated code?

 - How are companies going to ensure the **legality of the generated code**?
 See the NY Times articles parroted back in full by ChatGPT.
 What about licensing?
-The current solution seems to be often to ban the technology alltogetehr.
+The current solution seems to be often to ban the technology all together.

 - **Localized LLM agents** instead of the basic search that websites are using nowadays.
 E.g., StackOverflow search is currently abysmal.
 Maybe this is why they have announced that they are working on a LLM powered interface.
 (Still open: how could such a system solve the attribution problem?)